JoonasKulmala/Python-weppipalvelu/README.md

 Welcome to **Python weppipalvelu**!
 This repository includes both lesson practices and course assignments.

+This course is about Python programming language and Flask framework.
+Basic CRUD application creating and stuff like that.

 ## Prerequisities

-Python 3 is required for running programs.
+Python 3 is required for running applications.

-Use of `virtualenv` is strongly recommended when installing python dependencies.
+For PIP users use of `virtualenv` is strongly recommended when installing python dependencies.
 Additionally `virtualenvwrapper` is recommended for controlling these enviroments.

 Install dependencies for development enviroment: